 If this projection holds, the final day of fasting in Dubai will fall on Wednesday, March 18, 2026.

 However, the official end of Ramadan will only be confirmed closer to the time, based on the sighting of the Shawwal crescent moon.
+Astronomers from the International Astronomy Centre in Abu Dhabi have noted the possibility that Ramadan could run to 30 days, pushing the final fast to Thursday, March 19.

-What Happens After Ramadan Ends?
+What Happens When Ramadan Ends?

 The conclusion of Ramadan marks the beginning of Eid Al Fitr, one of the most important Islamic festivals of the year.